voxel51/eta/docs/python_style_guide.md

 We have recently introduced Black (deterministic) autoformatting, and Flake8 as pre-commit hooks.
 Installing ETA with the `-d` (dev) automatically configures these hooks.
-Much the style guide is automatically handled by Black.
+Much of the style guide is automatically handled by Black.

 Here are some highlights of our Python style: